Lazzu/Hatzap/README.md

 This repo is in bitbucket because it offers free private repos, but I'm planning to switch to github when I decide to go public with the project.
 I'm planning to go public "soonish" or "when the code is polished enough" or something like that, which will probably be in very near future if we get the editor rolling good.

-Now I shall ramble a bit about the engine itself.

 I've been following few principles during the development of the engine and framework:

 * Released game runtime must require as few external libraries as possible, and preferably no native binary libraries at all.
 This is the main reason why I rolled with my own file format for 3d assets and textures and basically everything.
 Currently only things required is the engine dll and OpenTK dll.